bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 This was a very important task for the church.
 When the apostles in Jerusalem sent Paul and Barnabas to go preach to the gentiles, they told them to also make sure that they continue to remember the poor (Gal.
 2:9–10).
 The work of preaching works together with the work of helping the poor.

-The christians thought it was important to help the Jews in Judea because the Christians received a spiritual blessing from them.
+The Christians thought it was important to help the Jews in Judea because the Christians received a spiritual blessing from them.
 The Jews had been the keepers of the Word and covenant of God.
 Since the Jews gave a spiritual blessing, it was good to give them a natural blessing in return (Rom.
 15:26–27).

 In both letters to the Corinthians, Paul wrote to them about this collection: